Step 6 of Alcoholics Anonymous

-What Is Step 6 of Alcoholics Anonymous?
+What is Step 6 of Alcoholic’s Anonymous?

-- Talk with your sponsor or therapist.
 An outside person can help you see where your attitude needs adjustment.
 Talk to your sponsor and/or your therapist about your defects of character.
 Be open to hearing feedback.
 Whoever you talk to should let you know if you’re seeing a true defect of character and whether you are approaching it with a helpful attitude or not.